usalko/fluent/doc/md/code-gen.md

 ## External Dependencies

-In order to extend the generated client and builders under the `ent` package, and inject them external dependencies as struct fields, use the `flc.Dependency` option in your [`ent/flc.go`](#use-flc-as-a-package)
+In order to extend the generated client and builders under the `fluent` package, and inject them external dependencies as struct fields, use the `flc.Dependency` option in your [`ent/flc.go`](#use-flc-as-a-package)
 file: